-6.3 The Senior Member of Staff with Designated Responsibility for Child Protection (DSL):
+6.4 The Senior Member of Staff with Designated Responsibility for Child Protection (DSL):

-- Refer cases of suspect abuse or allegations to the relevant investigating agencies; - Act as a source of support, advice and expertise within the educational establishment; - Liaise with the Headteacher to inform him/her or any issues and ongoing investigations and ensure there is always cover for this role; - Keep detailed accurate written records; - Ensure the child protection policy is updated and reviewed annually and work with the governing body regarding this; - To recognise how to identify the signs of abuse and when it is appropriate to make referral; - Have a working knowledge of: how the LSCB operate, the conduct of a child protection case conference and be able to attend and contribute to these; - Ensure that all staff have access to and understand the school's child protection policy; - Ensure that all staff have induction training;
+- Refer cases of suspect abuse or allegations to the relevant investigating agencies; - Act as a source of support, advice and expertise within the educational establishment; - Liaise with the Headteacher to inform him/her or any issues and ongoing investigations and ensure there is always cover for this role; - Keep detailed accurate written records: - Ensure the child protection policy is updated and reviewed annually and work with the governing body regarding this;

-Obtain access to resources and attend any relevant or refresher training courses at least every two years.
+- To recognise how to identify the signs of abuse and when it is appropriate to make referral: - Have a working knowledge of: how the LSCB operate, the conduct of a child protection case conference and be able to attend and contribute to these; - Ensure that all staff have access to and understand the school's child protection policy; - Ensure that all staff have induction training; - Obtain access to resources and attend any relevant or refresher training courses at least every two years. - Be aware of the need children may have from an 'Appropriate Adult'.
+See guidance PACE Code C209.

-6.4 All staff and volunteers
+6.5 All staff and volunteers